core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note that the server achieves key confirmation only when receiving a message from the client as protected with CTX\_NEW.
 If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete CTX\_NEW and start a new KUDOS execution acting as CoAP client, i.e., as initiator in the forward message flow.

 Also note that, if both peers reboot simultaneously, they will run the KUDOS forward message flow as defined in this section.
 That is, one of the two peers implementing a CoAP client will send KUDOS Request #1 in {{fig-message-exchange-client-init}}.

+When KUDOS Request #1 targets a normal resource (that is not a well-known KUDOS or analogous resource), then if the server requires freshness it can respond with a 4.01 (Unauthorized) error response protected with CTX\_NEW as KUDOS Response #1.
+This signals to the client that the server is continuing the KUDOS procedure but wishes to verify the freshness of the application-level operations the client requested in KUDOS Request #1.
+In such case the client can resend its original request but now protected with CTX\_NEW wishes as Request #2.
+This procedure is neccessary as the server cannot be sure that KUDOS Request #1 is fresh.
+An alternative is to use the CoAP Echo option as defined in {{RFC9175}} which the procedure defined in this paragraph is analogous in functionality to.
+An example of a KUDOS execution where KUDOS Request #1 targets a normal resource is shown in {{ssec-derive-ctx-client-init-normal-resource}}.

 #### Avoiding In-Transit Requests During a Key Update